Schneeman71/Klein-Blog/_posts/2025-04-10-Third-Post.md

 ---
 layout: post
-title:  "Long term effects of Covid on games"
+title:  "Covid and the Gaming Industry: In sickness and in wealth"
 author: James Klein
-description: A short analysis on the long term effects of the pandemic on the gaming industry
+description: Analysis of the effects of the pandemic on the gaming industry, with interactive streamlit tool
 image: "/assets/images/penguin_plotP.png"
 ---

-Your blog post should achieve the following objectives:

 1. Highlight Key Insights: